archerydwd/flask-blog/README.md

 	app.run()
 ```

 In the above we are first importing all the required libraries.
 We are then setting up the database tables and creating the connection to the database.
-Then we get into the flask app.
+Then we get into the flask app and set up routes and methods for the CRUD actions.
+At the bottom we then set up a secret key and use if __name__ == "__main__" to tell if the app is being run locally or if it's on a platform that runs it automatically.
+If run locally we need to do app.run inside the if statement.